jmuheim/base/DEPLOYMENT.md

 - Then add your public SSH key on the [authentication](https://uberspace.de/dashboard/authentication) page (**notice:** [Mina](http://nadarei.co/mina/) seems to have [problems with password authentication](http://stackoverflow.com/questions/22606771)!)
 - You can see the chosen Uberspace server's name in the [datasheet](https://uberspace.de/dashboard/datasheet)
 - Now you can connect to your account: `$ ssh ACCOUNT@SERVER.uberspace.de`

+**Notice:** In the following document, execute commands of sections with a superscripted "local" on your local shell, and commands of sections with a superscripted "remote" on your server's shell.

+## Forward system mail to your account <sup>(remote)</sup>

+In the following code snippet, replace `email@example.com` with your own email address.
+Remember: it makes sense here to use an email address that's completely independent from Uberspace or any domain that you're intending to use with Uberspace.

+- `$ echo email@example.com > ~/.qmail`
+- `$ echo ./Maildir/ >> ~/.qmail` (optional, to keep a copy of the mail)

 ## Update default URL options <sup>(local)</sup>